dennisbakhuis/mystery_box/README.md

 on the screen, followed by the compact instruction, and finally the message that it searches for the GPS satelites.
 The puzzle is to move to a specific

+## Raw video
+The raw video is too large for Github.
+It is available for download here:\

 ## Create environment
 I manage my Python versions using (Mini)Conda and my packages using